nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 4. CellML infosets MUST NOT contain any element information items in the RDF namespace, unless:

-   1. the element information item or one of its ancestors is an element information item in the RDF namespace, with local name ``RDF`` (the RDF element information item); and
+   a.
+The element information item or one of its ancestors is an element
+      information item in the RDF namespace, with local name ``RDF`` (the RDF element information item); and
-   2. the RDF element information item forms the top-level of a valid RDF/XML tree, per `production 7.2.9 <http://www.w3.org/TR/2004/REC-rdf-syntax-grammar-20040210/#RDF>`_ in `RDF/XML Syntax Specification <http://www.w3.org/TR/2004/REC-rdf-syntax-grammar-20040210/>`_.
+   b.
+The RDF element information item forms the top-level of a valid
+      RDF/XML tree, per `production 7.2.9 <http://www.w3.org/TR/2004/REC-rdf-syntax-grammar-20040210/#RDF>`_
+      in `RDF/XML Syntax Specification <http://www.w3.org/TR/2004/REC-rdf-syntax-grammar-20040210/>`_.

 5. CellML infosets MUST NOT contain any element information items in the MathML namespace, unless:

-   1. the element information item or one of its ancestors is an element information item in the MathML namespace, with local name ``math`` (the math element information item); and
+   a.
+The element information item or one of its ancestors is an element
+      information item in the MathML namespace, with local name ``math`` (the math element information item); and
-   2. the math element information item forms the top-level of a valid MathML tree, as described in `MathML 2.0 <http://www.w3.org/TR/2003/REC-MathML2-20031021/>`_.
+   b.
+The math element information item forms the top-level of a valid
+      MathML tree, as described in `MathML 2.0 <http://www.w3.org/TR/2003/REC-MathML2-20031021/>`_.

 Extension information items